 However, the truth of the matter remains that the perpetrator(s) target their victims meticulously.
 They oppress the ones they perceive weak.
 The victim, snubbed by finances, social and disparity status, recuses from sharing and or filing a complaint against the ordeal suffered by them.

 The instance of the U.S.A.
-Supreme Court nominee, per se jurist, Mr. Michael Kavanaugh and his subsequent confirmation sheds light on the social disparity against victims.
-Allegedly, three victims came forward to narrate sexual harassment at the hands of Mr. Kavanaugh.
-Two of them, one being a Professor of psychology at Palo Alto University and another a research psychologist at Stanford University School of Medicine, gave sworn testimony before the confirmation committee.
+Supreme Court nominee, per se jurist, Mr Michael Kavanaugh and his subsequent confirmation sheds light on the social disparity against victims.
+Allegedly, three victims came forward to narrate sexual harassment at the hands of Mr Kavanaugh.
+Two of them, one is a Professor of psychology at Palo Alto University and another a research psychologist at Stanford University School of Medicine, gave sworn testimony before the confirmation committee.
 Despite that, post a hasty investigation, the victim(s) were openly mocked by Donald Trump, the President of U.S.A., in a public rally.

 Actors like Sandhya Mridul came in support of Vinata Nanda on sexual harassment charges against actor Alok Nath.
 Actor Kangana Ranaut and other women have made sexual harassment allegations against director Vikas Bahl.
 While senior journalist Priya Ramani and other women journalists have made sexual harassment allegations against the Cabinet Minister and veteran editor M.J.
 Akbar.
 However, M.J.
 Akbar, last perceived, still enjoys a relevant position in India.

 However, they all have met with legal deterrents, media trial, and legal notices.